Wildfire in the Watershed

 About Coalition for the Poudre River Watershed (CPRW)

-CPRW is a 501(c)3 non-profit based in Fort Collins, CO.
-Our mission is to improve & maintain the ecological health of the Poudre River watershed through community collaboration.
+CPRW is a 501(c)3 non-profit based in Fort Collins, Colorado.
+Our mission is to improve and maintain the ecological health of the Poudre River watershed through community collaboration.
 Our stakeholders have expertise in restoration science, ecology, collaboration, forestry, and local government.
 Our stakeholder committees include representatives from the US Forest Service, Colorado State University, Larimer County, City of Fort Collins, City of Greeley, Colorado State Forest Service, Town of Windsor, and Weld County among others.

 Awards